junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 ## Using Bundler to Set Up My Ruby Gem:
 I repeatedly watched Avi's video and ran through his guide to set up my folders and files using `Bundler`. `Bundler` provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
 It was pretty easy way to create a new gem just typing in `bundle gem LasVegas_event`.
-It creates a gem with a README, .gemspec, Rakefile and directory structure.
+It creates a gem with a README, .gemspec, Rakefile and all the directory structures.

 ## Setting Up My Environment:
 The hardest part was ensuring that all requirements were met and that code could be executed and produce the right information.
 In order to do that, I had to add all the `require` files/installed gems in my environment file.

 Once all the files were set up, all that was left for me to focus on was the part I enjoy the most and that's coding.
 After days of struggle I was able to get my code to finally run successfully and this boosted my confidence.

-but took a while to complete because I was juggling with completing the project and moving to my new home.
+It took a while to complete because I was juggling with completing the project and moving to my new home.
 I know if I had more time I would be able to produce a finer product and I learned a lot from this experience having to start alone and kind of lost in the process.
 It felt great to complete it though and that's why I enjoy challenges.
 The feeling of accomplishing something so difficult especially for someone like me who has zero coding background and a language barrier.
 I expect this journey to be one of struggle, but filled with rewards of accomplishment.